 Through the procedure you may also be able to request an extension deadline to some forms of assessment.
 Wherever possible it is expected that this is used as it will enable you to complete your studies within the same academic year (rather than over the summer holiday or in the next year).

-Your department will have specific instructions for making a claim for mitigation or for requesting an extension.
-Details can be found at:
+Please check the on-boarding course on Blackboard for specific instructions for making a claim for mitigation or for requesting an extension.